 The best time to plant a tree was 20 years ago, the second best time is today.

 The Need for Compliance Doesn't Stop to Transition

 In today's rapidly evolving global trade landscape, businesses are facing increasingly complex regulatory environments and compliance challenges.
 Trade compliance departments play a crucial role in ensuring that companies adhere to all applicable laws and regulations, mitigate risks, and maintain ethical business practices.
-One powerful tool that can significantly aid trade compliance teams in their efforts is data analytics.
+One powerful tool that can significantly aid trade compliance teams in their efforts is data analytics, as leveraged in SEIA's PERCEIVE Risk Cognition Solution.
 By identifying red flags and managing risks proactively, data analytics can help companies stay ahead of compliance issues.

 However, some organizations may be tempted to postpone the implementation of such tools until their S4HANA transition is complete.
-This article will discuss the reasons why waiting to implement a data analytics tool for red flag identification and risk management is not advisable, and how having such a tool in place can support the transition while maintaining usability during the integration of old and new systems.
+This article will discuss the reasons why waiting to implement a data analytics tool is not necessary or advisable, and how having such a tool in place can support the transition while maintaining usability during the integration of old and new systems.

 Continuous Risk Management and Compliance Enhancement: